BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

 # importing the scipy library since it contains a median filter
 from scipy import ndimage

-# medianfiltering with scipy to remove noise in the image
+# median filtering with scipy to remove noise in the image
 medianfilteredtrib = ndimage.median_filter(tribolium, size = 1)

 # determining the intensity value of the threshold according to otsu